Highlights of the Fabric

 Cast by Barbedienne of Paris, who also cast the Statue of Liberty.
 Each door is 18 feet high, six feet wide, and weighs three tons.
 The doors’ 60 bas-relief panels depict Old and New Testament stories on the exterior side, and flowers, birds and natural imagery on the interior side.

-Master woodworker George Nakashima’s Altar of Peace was crafted from the trunk of a 300-year-old Black Walnut tree and consecrated to world peace in 1986.
+Master woodworker George Nakashima’s Altar for Peace was crafted from the trunk of a 300-year-old Black Walnut tree and dedicated in 1986, during a ceremonial prelude to the at the Cathedral’s New Year’s Eve Concert for Peace.
 Shaped like a ginko leaf, its two massive sides are held together by delicately carved rosewood butterfly keys.
 Nakashima dreamed of providing Altars of Peace for each of the seven continents.
 Today there is also one in Russia and one in India.

 On permanent loan from The Metropolitan Museum of Art, New York, the 15th-century German choir stalls separate the Narthex from the Nave, demarcating the entrance from the body of the Cathedral with their warm, wooden hues and elegantly carved details.

 The Firemen Memorial was sculpted by Ralph Feldman, a New York City firefighter, and is composed of the remains from various fire sites.
 The memorial was dedicated to all firefighters in 1976, and gained new resonance in the wake of September 11.
 It is on view in the Labor Bay.

 Fate of the Earth, Peter Gourfain

 The 24 wall-mounted, individual bronze reliefs that compose Peter Gourfain’s Fate of the Earth were created in 1988.
 They depict scenes of environmental destruction and conflicts over disappearing natural resources and are on view, appropriately, in the Earth Bay.

 Siamese Book Cabinets